Todd-Werelius/grunt-ensure/README.md

 >Ensures that production files have associated best practice files which typically would be Unit Tests, Documentation etc.
-An Alpha feature includes the ability to process templates that can update and create test runners, and create tests skeletons for QUnit, JUnit, and Jasmine
+An Alpha feature includes the ability to process templates that can update and create test runners, and create tests skeletons for QUnit, JUnit, and Jasmine.

 ## Installation
 This plugin requires Grunt `~0.4.0`